meltyourface/blank/posts/Interior-universe/Celestial-Alignment-Ritual-for-Enhanced-Intuition/index.md

 ## The Ritual of Celestial Alignment

-Purpose: To invite and channel the potent influences of distinct celestial bodies from the Interior universe, and to manifest the specific desired outcome of enhanced intuition, spiritual growth, and deeper connection to the cosmic energies.
+**Purpose**: To invite and channel the potent influences of distinct celestial bodies from the Interior universe, and to manifest the specific desired outcome of enhanced intuition, spiritual growth, and deeper connection to the cosmic energies.

 Celestial Bodies Involved:
 1. Nevalis - The planet of intuition and psychic abilities